 One thing you’ll notice about corporations is that they're taxed differently than other entities.
 It must pay its own income tax on profits because it’s considered a separate legal entity from its owners.

 In 2017, when the Tax Cuts and Jobs Act was adopted, corporate tax rates were reduced from 35% to 21% on profits.
 This tax rate is in place to help generate revenue for the government.
 In 2019, corporate tax accounted for 6.6% of total federal revenue with approximately $230 billion raised by corporate tax alone.

 Arizona corporate income tax is currently set at a rate of 4.9%.
-And while this is one of the lower corporate tax rates across states, Arizona also offers another tax benefit to business owners – the state does not have any privilege or franchise tax.
-Unless you corporate as a C-Corp, your business is not subject to state tax on income.
+While this is one of the lower corporate tax rates across states, Arizona also offers another tax benefit to business owners – the state does not have any privilege or franchise tax.
+Unless you cooperate as a C-Corp, your business is not subject to state tax on income.

 As a corporation, it’s required that you file a federal corporate tax return (IRS form 1120) on all profits.
 Generally, the amounts owed are estimated and paid in quarterly payments to the IRS.
 These payments are due by the 15th day of April, June, September, and December of the tax year.

 Owners can work in a corporation and own stock.
 If this occurs, then they will pay individual income taxes on their bonuses and salaries.
 These are considered business expenses, so the corporation doesn’t pay taxes on them.

 Dividends are not the same as bonuses and salaries.
 Dividends are profits given to shareholders – they are not tax-deductible, so the corporation must pay taxes on them.
 This is where double taxation occurs because dividends are taxed by the corporation and then by the shareholders.

 All corporate profits or losses in an S-corp pass through the business and are reported on the owner’s tax return – not the business.
 This helps avoid double taxation.